 What to Bring for Backpacking Overnight

-I won’t go through everything here that you should bring for an overnight backpacking trip to Big Pine Lakes as I have an entire post dedicated to packing for backpacking.
+I won’t go through everything here that you should bring for an overnight backpacking trip on the Big Pine Lakes trail as I have an entire post dedicated to packing for backpacking.
 The most important things are obvious like a sleeping structure, tent/hammock, whatever you prefer, water filtration, food and of course a bear canister.
 Bear canisters are required here.

 If You Enjoyed This Post, Sign Up To Receive Posts By Email or…